cloudinary-community/gatsby-source-cloudinary/README.md

 ### `context`

-Specifies if the context data for the image should be returned.
-This is useful for retrieving alt text or custom metadata in key:value pairs for an image set on Cloudinary.
+When `true`, includes the context data assigned to each resource.
+Helpful in retrieving alt text or custom metadata configured for the media file in Cloudinary.

 **Type:** String
 **Default:** n/a

 ## ⚠️ Gotchas

-- Gatsby pulls the data from Cloudinary when it builds; a rebuild is therefore needed whenever new media files are added to the Cloudinary account.
+- Gatsby pulls the data from Cloudinary when it builds; you need to trigger a rebuild whenever new media files are added to the Cloudinary account.
-- `f_auto` and `q_auto` Cloudinary transformations are applied automatically to the `secure_url` value.
-This optimizes the delivered media quality and format.
+- `f_auto` and `q_auto` Cloudinary transformations are applied automatically to the `secure_url` value optimizing the delivered media quality and format.

 ## 7. How to use 💅

-Run `gatsby develop` and all media assets configured in the plugin are now automagically 🌟 available as `cloudinaryMedia` and `allCloudinaryMedia` in graphQL.
+Run `gatsby develop`, and all media assets configured in the plugin are now automagically 🌟 available as `cloudinaryMedia` and `allCloudinaryMedia` in graphQL.

 These can run in a Page Query or StaticQuery.